Bobby White

 Robert "Bobby" White, nicknamed Basketball Cop, is an American police officer with the Gainesville Police Department in Gainesville, Florida.
 White rose to fame in 2016 when a dashboard camera video of him responding to a complaint about loud teenagers culminated with him playing basketball with them went viral, drawing the attention of several national media outlets.

-In 2020 in the wake of the nationwide protests against the murder of George Floyd and other acts of police brutality, Gainesville resident Chanae Jackson took to Facebook to post a 2014 video of White that also went viral.
-In it, White is seen slamming a black youth against the hood of a police car for running a stop sign on his bicycle and performing an illegal search.
-The 2014 video challenged the favorable image enjoyed by White and the department.

 Biography

 White joined the Gainesville Police Department as a patrol officer in 2008.
 In 2012 he was named Officer of the Month for an undercover drug investigation.

 Viral video

 On January 15, 2016, at about 5:00 p.m., the Gainesville Police Department received a call because a group of teenagers were playing basketball too loudly in an inner-city neighborhood.
 White was dispatched to take care of the issue, but instead of asking them to leave, he joined them for a pick-up game.
 White said to one of the teenagers, "Can you believe someone is calling to complain about kids playing basketball in the street?...Obviously I don't have any problem with it."
 Later on, a few more teenagers joined the game and White said that they brought "backup."
 He also lowered the rim and made a slam dunk.
 He said that he would return the next day to play with the kids again.

 White's actions were filmed through a dashcam by the Gainesville Police Department, and they later posted the video to Facebook, with the hashtag #HoopsNotCrime.
 Ben Tobias, the police department's social media manager, said, "Things like this could have been handled so differently.
 How [Officer White] handled it really put a human aspect to it."
 As of March 9, 2016, the video has recorded over 17.3 million views on Facebook.